 - People who are into college sports

-So now I take that list and I start to look for similar shows or shows in the same general category, and I see where they’re airing.
-Youtube, I’m sure, has similar shows.
+So now I take that list, looking for similar shows or shows in the same general category, and see where they air.
+Youtube, I’m sure, has identical shows.
 What about Hulu?
 Netflix?
-What about Tuff TV, or a network aimed at College sports?
-Make a list, and this will be the list you attack in step three.
+What about Tuff TV or a network aimed at College sports?
+Make a list; this will be the list you attack in step three.

-MEANS TO SHOOT: Now comes the part that could be the hard part.
+Now comes the part that could be the hard part.
 How do you make it happen?
-For MIDTOWN, we decided we wanted to make an improvised comedy about two New York City cops bantering in a car.
-We shot the pilot and first season for pennies, and it looks like crap… BUT… it IS very funny.
+For MIDTOWN, we decided to make an improvised comedy about two New York City cops bantering in a car.
+We shot the pilot and first season for pennies, and it looks like crap… BUT… it IS hilarious.

-Half of the reviews on Amazon complain that it looks cheap (it was – And you can’t worry about these types of reviewers), and half of the reviews say it’s the funniest thing they’ve ever seen.
-We corrected this with a larger budget on the 2nd season (which averages 5 stars!), but stuck with the comedy at a high level.
+Half of the reviews on Amazon complain that it looks cheap (it was – And you can’t worry about these types of reviewers), and half say it’s the funniest thing they’ve ever seen.
+We corrected this with a larger budget for the 2nd season (which averages five stars!) but stuck with the comedy at a high level.

-Make the best show you can for the money you have, and then get it out there.
-Then if the show gains popularity, you can worry about getting a real budget, with real stars and real production value.
+Make the best show for your money, and then get it out there.
+Then if the show gains popularity, you can worry about getting a budget with real stars and production value.

-In LetterKenny (from my research) they created a few Youtube videos of banter and comedy, with a Canadian slant.
-They played with language and it worked.
+In the series LetterKenny (from my research), they created a few Youtube videos of banter and comedy with a Canadian slant.
+They played with language, and it worked.
 After they got a few million hits, a Canadian network took notice.
-Their initial show was shot for pennies, but became a funded show.
-Now it’s on Hulu, with a budget and sets and production value.
+Their initial show was shot for pennies but became a funded show.
+Now it’s on Hulu, with a budget, sets, and production value.

-As long as you can run a safe set, you should never let your lack of budget stop you.
-If you don’t have equipment, find someone who does and partner with them.
+As long as you can run a safe setting, it would be best if you never let your lack of budget stop you.
+If you don’t have the equipment, find someone who does and partner with them.
 Make it happen.

-Resist the urge to just put it up on Youtube and hope for the best!
-Get out that list you made when you were brainstorming a show, and start attacking that.
-If you don’t know who to reach out to on a particular network, start doing research!
+Please resist the urge to put it up on Youtube and hope for the best!
+Get out that list you made when brainstorming a show and start attacking that.
+Start researching if you don’t know who to contact on a particular network!

-- MIPTV and MIPCOM: The premiere markets for TV, with the downside being that a trip to Cannes, France IS expensive.
-But this is where I got the initial deal for MIDTOWN, and that has paid of very well.
+- MIPTV and MIPCOM: The premiere markets for TV, with the downside being that a trip to Cannes, France, IS expensive.
+But this is where I got the initial deal for MIDTOWN, which has paid off very well.
 Are you willing to invest in your career?
 Do you want it bad enough?

-Make a plan to directly contact the networks you outlined and set up a meeting.
+Plan to contact the networks you outlined and set up a meeting.
 If that fails, then at least focus on getting key executives to watch your sizzle reel or pilot episode.
-Additionally you should plan a trip to a market, where you will walk away with a STACK of business cards of possible leads.
+Additionally, you should plan a trip to a market, where you will walk away with a STACK of business cards of possible leads.

 Above all else, be bold.
 So many people fail to produce a TV series.
 Will you be one of those?
-Or do you want to work with the people making TV on a regular basis?
-Like all things in life, those who succeed have a clear vision and the burning desire to make it happen.
-And just in case you need a roadmap, the video training and downloads contained in this system will give you real world tactics for creating, producing and distributing your next TV series.
+Or do you want to work with the people making TV regularly?
+This Television producing course will give you real-world tactics to help.